 Company

-If your target audience is in a particular business you can target them directly — by company name.
-If you are being broader you can target particular industries, like financial services, telecommunications and IT services.
+If your target audience is in a particular business, you can target them directly — by company name.
+If you are being broader, you can target particular industries, like financial services, telecommunications and IT services.
 In addition, you can add company size for even more refined audiences.

 Demographics

-Buyer personas that are skewed towards a particular gender or age group, then define these in your ad settings.
+Buyer personas are skewed towards a particular gender or age group, then define these in your ad settings.

 Education